 Graphics Card

-The main cause of the confusion surrounding the terms GPU and graphics card is that the graphics card is also known by several other names, including video card, video adapter, graphics adapter, and others.
+The main cause of the confusion surrounding the terms GPU and graphics card is that the graphics card is also known by several other names, including video card, video adapter, visual adapter, and others.

 Can GPU And Graphics Card Be Used Interchangeably?